Skip to content

 const val TIMER_EVERY_DAY: String = "Timer_EveryDay"

-const val START_EVENT_REQUEST_RECEIVED: String = "StartEvent_RequestReceived"
+const val CALL_ACTIVITY_ABORT_REGISTRATION: String = "abort-registration"

 }